masasam/emacs-easy-hugo/README.md

 ![easy-hugo6](image/easy-hugo6.png)
 The picture of the header is http://www.pixiv.net/member_illust.php?mode=medium&illust_id=60674880

-The browser opens automatically and you can preview the blog on your PC
+The browser opens automatically and you can preview the blog on your PC.
-Even if you run the easy-hugo-preview command many times, only one hugo process will run so do not mind it
+Even if you run the easy-hugo-preview command many times, only one hugo process will run so do not mind it.
 Since the process of hugo running in the PC disappears in 300 seconds,
-you do not have to worry about killing hugo process
+you do not have to worry about killing hugo process.

     M-x easy-hugo-publish